denten-books/plain-text/0-intro.md

 intellectual history of software engineering that frame contemporary reading, writing, and interpretation practices.
-It is a deeply materialist work, in which I argue that even our most ingrained intuitions about texts are profoundly alienated from the contexts of their production.
+It is a deeply materialist work, in which I argue that even our most ingrained intuitions about texts are profoundly alienated from the physical contexts of intellectual production.
 A new kind of poetics is therefore necessary to preserve the free play of ideas implicit in the method of humanistic inquiry.
 Often, the work of literary theory defines itself in terms of specific texts, as a series of readings.
 My object of study is instead the nature of textuality itself.
-I am interested here in how texts are produced; in the metaphors that guide computation; in the forms, formulae, and formats that structure human--computer interaction; in the literary device; and in the strange shape of contemporary inscription, which, no longer a single mark on paper, stretches between the site of fleeting projection, the screen, and the site of storage in its solid, archival state.
+I am interested here in how texts are produced; in the metaphors that guide computation; in the forms, formulae, and formats that structure human-computer interaction; in the literary device; and in the strange shape of contemporary inscription, which, no longer a single mark on paper, stretches between the site of fleeting projection, the screen, and the site of storage in its solid, archival state.
 In quite another sense, this book is about more than words, screens, and archives: it reasons through the dynamics of technological settlement and displacement, through the comforts and the discomforts of inhabiting our numerous extensions of self, our media homes.

 While I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen begins to emit a loud noise every three minutes or so.
 A pleasant